csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_dvc.md

 To retrieve the managed data:

 * clone the GIT project
-* configure authentication as described in the section `Authenticate DVC with SharingHUB`.
+* configure authentication as described in the section `Authenticate DVC with SharingHub`.
 * and download the data through `dvc pull`.

 ```bash